BobBuildTool/bob/doc/manual/configuration.rst

     cache artifacts locally on slow network connections.

 ``nofail``
-    Don't fail the build if the upload or download from this archive fails.
-In any case it is never an error if a download does not find the requested archive on the backend.
-This option additionally suppresses other errors such as unknown hosts or interrupted transfers.
+    Don't fail the build if the upload to this archive fails.
+Without this flag, any upload problem will be treated as error.
+Downloads are not affected by this flag.
+They already ignore network errors by default.

 ``nolocal``
     Do not use this archive in local builds.